-I spent 3 days on Siquijor Island and have put together this guide of the Top 3 Siquijor Falls including where to find them and what to expect!
+I spent 3 days on Siquijor Island and have put together this guide of the Top 3 Siquijor Falls including where to find them and what to expect at each one.

-I have also added some other useful information at the bottom of this Siquijor Falls post, including how to get around Siquijor, where to stay in Siquijor and a list of other Siquijor tourist spots worth visiting!
+I have also added some other useful information at the bottom of this post including how to get around Siquijor, where to stay, and a list of other Siquijor tourist spots worth visiting!

 THE TOP 3 SIQUIJOR FALLS